Admission and Registration

 - Submit the Application for Degree form.

 Note: the words “degree” and “certificate” are used interchangeably on this form.
-The form should be submitted during your last term of registration for your certificate.
+The form should be submitted during your last term of registration.